microsoft/NubesGen/docs/runtimes/docker.md

 Spring Boot is a Java framework that can use a Dockerfile, but which uses by default a Maven plugin: this is supported by NubesGen if you select that option, in which case the Docker image will be built using the `mvn spring-boot:build-image` command.

+If you have selected Spring Boot, NubesGen will also configure the same configuration properties as the ones described in [Spring Boot with NubesGen](spring-boot.md).
+For example, your database should be automatically configured.

 ## Tutorial: running a Go application with NubesGen

 We're going to deploy [https://github.com/jdubois/golang-sample-app](https://github.com/jdubois/golang-sample-app), which is a sample application written in Go.